YDIB11/Swissdata/index.markdown

 This chapter is where our method stops being a single-company microscope and becomes a wide-angle lens.

-For Apple, NVIDIA, and Tesla, the footprint lives in one ticker at a time.
-For the tech industry, the most important innovations are ecosystem shocks.
-A capability jump can rerate dozens of companies at once, even when the original innovator is not tradable.
+Until now we followed protagonists, Apple on a stage, NVIDIA in the datacenter, Tesla in the spotlight.
+In this chapter, the protagonist is the whole industry.
+The camera pulls back.

+When an innovation hits the tech industry, it rarely stays inside one ticker.
+It spreads.
+Partners, suppliers, competitors, and the platforms that will be disrupted all move, sometimes in opposite directions.
+That is what makes this chapter different.
+We stop asking, "did one stock jump?" and start asking, "did the market move together?"

-That is why we studied a basket of **25 major tech companies** around a shared set of AI era milestones and measured not only the sector return, but also how broad the reaction was.
+To measure that, we track a basket of **25 major tech companies** around the same milestone dates and look at two signals:

-The key metric is the **Winner Ratio**, the percentage of companies that end the 30-day window positive:

-\( \text{Winner Ratio} = \frac{\text{# companies with positive 30-day return}}{\text{total companies}} \times 100 \)
+- the sector average return over the event window
+- the <a href="#winner-ratio-definition"><strong>Winner Ratio</strong></a>, how many of the 25 finish the window positive

 <p class="sdx-note">PLACEHOLDER: Insert Top 25 Innovation Companies table (innovation_sector_event_analysis.ipynb, Step 1 output).</p>